“It’s just super fun.

 This sounds like the recipe for a perfect active tour.
 On our Arizona Pickleball Adventure we:

-• Have eight hours of play over four days at Espire Sports, a pickleball complex with indoor and outdoor courts
+- Have eight hours of play over four days at Espire Sports, the largest indoor pickleball facility in the world (outdoor courts also available)

-• Encourage players from novice to advanced.
+- Encourage players from novice to advanced.
 Even if you are new to pickleball, you will pick it up very quickly.
-(If you are above a 4.0 in the pickleball rating scale, this might not be advanced enough for you.)
+(If you are above a 4.0 in the pickleball rating scale, this will not be advanced enough for you.)

-• Rotate play so everyone gets to play with everyone else at least once, although we will put players with similar skills on the same court together most often.
+- Rotate play so everyone gets to play with everyone else at least once.

 Prescott, Arizona

 Our tour takes place in the small city of Prescott, Arizona.
-Located two hours north of the major airport in Phoenix and situated at an altitude of 5,374 feet, Prescott keeps cool during the hot months in Arizona.
-The city of 45,000 people has a fantastic, walkable downtown; excellent food and drink options featuring local wines and southwestern cuisine; an interesting Western history; and lots to do in the area including hiking, biking, and kayaking.
+Located two hours north of the major airport in Phoenix and situated at an altitude of 5,374 feet, Prescott is much cooler during the hot months in Arizona and is usually beautiful in the non-summer seasons.
+The city of 45,000 people has a fantastic, walkable downtown; excellent food and drink options featuring local wines and southwestern cuisine; an interesting Western history; and lots to do in the area including hiking, biking, and lake kayaking.

 Other Activities

 This tour is not just about pickleball.
-In fact, while we play pickleball each day, we also have the opportunity (everything is optional!) to do the following:
+In fact, while we play pickleball each day, you also have the opportunity (everything is optional!) to do the following:

-• Visit the wine region city of Cottonwood and famous Sedona
+- Visit the wine region city of Cottonwood and the almost-extinct mining town of Jerome

 Your Arizona Pickleball Vacation!